windkh/node-red-contrib-telegrambot/README.md

 Basically the input `msg` object is forwarded unchanged to the node's output.
 In case of an exception within the node the output `msg` object is extended by `msg.error`.

 ### Issueing API commands
 Additionally to sending content, the sender node can be used to issue commands direct to the API.
-In this case the `msg.payload` fields contain (see examples for further details):
+In this case the `msg.payload` elements contain (see examples for further details):
 - `msg.payload.type` - one of the commands listed below
 - `msg.payload.content` - required command arguments
 - `msg.payload.options` (optional) - additional command arguments